culturecreates/artsdata-data-model/doc/_architecture/query-api.md

 layout: architecture-doc
 ---

-The Query API is an API server (built with RAILS) that acts as a gateway between the ouside world and the Artsdata Triplestore.
+The Query API is an API server (built with RAILS) that acts as a gateway between the outside world and the Artsdata Triplestore.

 It offers SPARQL and traditional RESTful GETs (and GraphQL in the works).